JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 :ref:`ProfileLevelCount <ProfileLevelCount>`
   Count the number of locations in each profile that satisfy a particular condition.

+:ref:`RadarScanEdgeFlag <RadarScanEdgeFlag>`
+  Clean the edges of radar scans using a variety of techniques.

 :ref:`RecordNumberToObsSpace <RecordNumberToObsSpace>`
   For an input data set that has been grouped into records, enable the internal unique record number to be saved to the ObsSpace.